-- 4. Out of School Activities are classified into five categories: - (a) Category 1 Day Walking Trip
+- 2. Out of School Activities are classified into five categories: - (a) Category 1 Day Walking Trip

-Students may be taken on a walking trip off school property to embark upon a variety of educational or community activities throughout the school day.
+Students may be taken on a walking trip off school property for a variety of educational or community activities throughout the school day.
 Staff must inform the principal of the purpose and details of the trip.
 The principal shall be responsible for granting permission for the activity prior to booking the activity.
 Parents must be informed of the activity by the teacher in writing.
-Staff may seek parental consent for a series of specific Out of School Activities that are scheduled throughout the year.